PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting: PETAR model design

-We adopt a four-stage training pipeline designed to progressively align mask-aware PET/CT representations with the language model for lesion-focused report generation.

-\textbf{Stage 1: Pretraining.} We begin by pretraining the model on the curated TotalSegmentator dataset, framing the region classification task as a text generation problem.
-Each sample is presented as a question–answer pair following the template: \textit{Question:} “What is the region highlighted by the mask?” \textit{Answer:} “The highlighted region is the $<$ Region Class$>$.”
-Multiple prompt variations are used to encourage linguistic diversity and generalization (details provided in the supplementary material).
+We employ a three-stage training pipeline, where each stage optimizes the same objective in Eq.~(\ref{eq:loss}) while updating either partial or full model parameters.
+The entire procedure is first applied to our curated TotalSegmentator (TS) dataset for pretraining, where each sample is formatted as a question–answer pair: \textit{Question:} “What is the region highlighted by the mask?” \textit{Answer:} “The highlighted region is the $\langle$Region Class$\rangle$".
+The same three-stage pipeline is then repeated on PETARSeg-11K.

-\textbf{Stage 2: Mask Embedding Alignment.} In this stage, the mask embedding module is trained independently to align binary mask features with corresponding 3D anatomical structures.
-All other components remain frozen, allowing the model to learn robust mask-to-anatomy correspondences.

-\textbf{Stage 3: Projector Alignment.} The projection head is then optimized to map mask-aware visual embeddings into the language model’s feature space.
-During this phase, both the vision backbone and the LLM are frozen to ensure the projector learns semantically consistent cross-modal alignment between visual and textual representations.
+\textbf{Stage 1: Mask embedding alignment.} We train only the projection head that maps PET/CT visual features into the language model’s embedding space in Eq.~(\ref{eq:V}).
+To ensure the learning focuses solely on this mapping, the mask-embedding weights are initialized to zero, and both the PET/CT encoder and the language model remain frozen.

+\textbf{Stage 2: Projector alignment.} Next, we train the mask embedding module in Eq.~(\ref{eq:Z_M}) while freezing all other components.
+As shown in Figure~\ref{fig:overall} (right), the mask weights are trained to encode binary masks in a way that aligns with the underlying 3D anatomical and metabolic signals.
+This encourages the vision encoder to build meaningful correspondences between mask shapes and anatomical context.

-\textbf{Stage 4: Full Finetuning.} Finally, the entire network is finetuned end-to-end on our region-aware PET/CT dataset.
-This stage enables the model to jointly refine all components for generating detailed, clinically grounded, and lesion-specific findings conditioned on the input mask.
+\textbf{Stage 3: Full finetuning.} Finally, we unfreeze the full architecture and perform end-to-end finetuning.
+In this stage, PET/CT features, mask-conditioned representations, and the language model are jointly optimized to generate accurate region-aware descriptions from the input mask.

-\subsection{Training Objective}
+\subsection{Training objective}

-The model is trained using an autoregressive negative log-likelihood objective conditioned on the visual inputs and preceding text tokens:

-where \(\mathcal{D}\) denotes the training dataset, \(N\) is the number of tokens in each generated sequence, \(\mathbf{V}\) represents the visual tokens projected from the PET–CT–mask encoder, \(q\) is the lesion-description query, and \(y_i\) is the \(i^{\text{th}}\) language token in the generated report.
+Given a training dataset \(\mathcal{D}\) of size \(D\), each example consists of PET--CT--mask visual triplets, a lesion-description query \(q\), and a target token sequence \(y = (y_1, \dots, y_N)\) of length \(N\).
+The model is trained to predict each token autoregressively, conditioned on the visual features and all previously generated tokens.
+Formally, the objective is the autoregressive negative log-likelihood:

+where \(\mathbf{V}\) denotes the visual tokens encoded from the PET--CT--mask encoder in Eq.~(\ref{eq:V}), and \(y_{<i}\) denotes all preceding tokens in the sequence.
+This is used for all stages of training.

-\section{Experiments and Analysis}
+\section{Experiments and analysis}